-Here at Gradehacker we have had years of experience writing custom-made essays for college students.
-In this time we have come across many students who feel defeated as they keep receiving the same feedback on different essays.
-This can leave you feeling unable to fix the weaknesses in your essay writing and lift your grades.
+Here at Gradehacker, we have years of experience helping students like you with custom-made essays for college students.
+We have come across many students who feel defeated as they keep receiving the same feedback on different essays.
+This can leave you feeling like you’re unable to fix the weaknesses in your writing to increase your grades and have a successful essay.

-Many of those corrections you might find spread throughout your essay are common essay mistakes!
-Though you may feel you are alone in repeating the same essay mistakes, this is not the case.
+Many of those corrections you might find spread throughout your essay are common mistakes in essay writing!
+Though you may feel alone in repeating the same mistakes, this is not the case.

 5 Common Essay Mistakes